 Section 901.4.7 Pump and riser room size.
-Approved fire pump rooms and automatic sprinkler system riser rooms shall be provided in all new buildings protected by an automatic sprinkler system.
-Fire pump rooms and automatic sprinkler system riser rooms shall be designed with adequate space for all equipment necessary for the installation, as defined by the manufacturer, with sufficient working space around the stationary equipment.
+Approved fire pump rooms, fire control rooms, and automatic sprinkler system riser rooms shall be provided in all new buildings protected by an automatic sprinkler system.
+Fire pump rooms, fire control rooms, and automatic sprinkler system riser rooms shall be designed with adequate space for all equipment necessary for the installation, as defined by the manufacturer, with sufficient working space around the stationary equipment.
 Clearances around equipment to elements of permanent construction, including other installed equipment and appliances, shall be sufficient to allow inspection, service, repair, or replacement without removing such elements of permanent construction or disabling the function of a required fire-resistance-rated assembly.
-Fire pump and automatic sprinkler system riser rooms shall be provided with doors and unobstructed passageways large enough to allow removal of the largest piece of equipment.
+Fire pump, fire control rooms, and automatic sprinkler system riser rooms shall be provided with doors and unobstructed passageways large enough to allow removal of the largest piece of equipment.